layer2tech/mercury-wallet/README.md

 ### Windows 11

-Assuming mercurywallet.exe is installed in the default location - paste the following command into the file explorer:
+Assuming mercurywallet.exe is installed in the default location - enter the following command into the file explorer:

 Mainnet mode: `powershell "($env:NODE_ENV='development')  -and (C:\Users\User\AppData\Local\Programs\mercurywallet\mercurywallet.exe)"`